 Another interesting avenue to consider is panel testing for more than one target for an illness or strain, with a single device.
 This approach is useful in the diagnosis of illnesses where symptoms are non-specific.
 For example, with a respiratory infection, symptoms could include sneezing, coughing, sore throat, high temperature and chest pain.
-These are prevalent in a number of infections The advantages of this approach are clear; from Flu and SARS-CoV-2 to RSV.
+These are prevalent in a number of infections from Flu and SARS-CoV-2 to RSV.